BasedLinux/bsd/doc/manual/source/development/cli-guideline.md

 ## Overview

-`nix` command provides a single entry to a number of sub-commands that help **developers and system administrators** in the life-cycle of a software project.
-We particularly need to pay special attention to help and assist new users of Nix.
+`bsd` command provides a single entry to a number of sub-commands that help **developers and system administrators** in the life-cycle of a software project.
+We particularly need to pay special attention to help and assist new users of Bsd.

 # Naming the `COMMANDS`

 Words matter.
 Naming is an important part of the usability.
-Users will be interacting with Nix on a regular basis so we should **name things for ease of understanding**.
+Users will be interacting with Bsd on a regular basis so we should **name things for ease of understanding**.

 We recommend following the [Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
-This means that you should **never use acronyms or abbreviations** unless they are commonly used in other tools (e.g. `nix init`).
+This means that you should **never use acronyms or abbreviations** unless they are commonly used in other tools (e.g. `bsd init`).
 And if the command name is too long (> 10-12 characters) then shortening it makes sense (e.g.
 “prioritization” → “priority”).

 Commands should **follow a noun-verb dialogue**.
-Although noun-verb formatting seems backwards from a speaking perspective (i.e. `nix store copy` vs. `nix copy store`) it allows us to organize commands the same way users think about completing an action (the group first, then the command).
+Although noun-verb formatting seems backwards from a speaking perspective (i.e. `bsd store copy` vs. `bsd copy store`) it allows us to organize commands the same way users think about completing an action (the group first, then the command).